 Although evidence is lacking, e-cigarettes for inhalation of nicotine may be beneficial in reducing adverse health effects related to the use of combustible tobacco products.
 However, e-cigarettes are not FDA approved as a smoking cessation tool and the amount of nicotine and other substances a person inhales from each nicotine cartridge remains unclear.

-E-cigarette users not only inhale, but also emit toxins in addition to harmful ultrafine particles.
-These emissions pose potential health risks similar to secondhand smoke.
-Many nicotine refill bottles or cartridges are not adequately packaged to prevent children’s contact or accidental ingestion of toxic amounts of the vaping liquids.
-Studies also have shown that e-cigarettes may cause respiratory and cardiac changes much like those caused by regular cigarettes.
+E-cigarettes emit toxins and harmful ultrafine particles, both of which pose potential health risks similar to secondhand smoke.
+Many nicotine refill bottles or cartridges are not adequately packaged to prevent children from coming into contact with or accidentally ingesting toxic amounts of the vaping liquids.
+Studies also have shown that vaping may cause respiratory and cardiac changes (Gotts et al., 2019; Qasim et al., 2017).